tanutb/Surgical_Instruments_image_classification/README.md

 ### Obstacle
 These two classes have a similar shape, with the only difference being the end of the scissor.
 The Curved Mayo Scissor has a curved end while the Straight Mayo Scissor has a straight end.
-According to blue box in image above.
+According to blue box in image below.
 To classify objects that look similar, the task would fall under the domain of fine-grained classification.